Benchmarking allows you to check how your finances compare with other similar schools or multi-academy trusts.

 - look at spend in these areas overall, as well as sub-categories of spend

 - compare your spend with other similar schools (or academy trusts)

 Benchmarking helps you make changes

 Benchmarking helps you to consider how to use your resources to support high-quality teaching and the best education outcomes for your pupils.

-Benchmarking helps you to connect with other schools to discuss challenges and successes.
+Benchmarking helps you to connect with other schools or trusts to discuss challenges and successes.
 This can help you consider whether: